aspose-cells/Aspose.Cells-API-References/english/python-net/aspose.cells/globalizationsettings/chart_settings/_index.md

 ## chart_settings property

-Gets or sets the Chart of this[ChartGlobalizationSettings](/cells/python-net/aspose.cells.charts/chartglobalizationsettings)
+Gets or sets the globalization settings for Chart.

 ### See Also
 * module [aspose.cells](../../)